Routing

 }

-// we process the received parameters
+// process the obtained parameters

 $controller = $params['controller'];